-Hopefully you’ve watched the brief video above.
+Hopefully, you’ve watched the brief video above.
 Workflow was acquired by Apple and is now called Siri Shortcuts and is Free on the App Store.

-If you’ve collected data about yourself or have briefly interacted with others who are part of the quantified self movement, the very first challenge or question posed always revolves around data collection and data manipulation and following that, analysis.
+If you’ve collected data about yourself or have briefly interacted with others who are part of the quantified self-movement, the very first challenge or question posed always revolves around data collection and data manipulation and following that, analysis.
 For the last few years, I’ve proved many times that the analysis is easiest and best done in Tableau.
-It allows me to analyse and ask questions as fast as I can think of them and better yet, it allows me to then present those findings in new and engaging ways and I’ve done that with music, heart rate data and marathon data, or my whereabouts as shown here“.
+It allows me to analyse and ask questions as fast as I can think of them and better yet, it allows me then to present those findings in new and engaging ways, and I’ve done that with music, heart rate data and marathon data, or my whereabouts as shown here“.

 I started with a Google form, it was super tedious, not much more to say about this, I gave up after 2 trips to the fuel station.
 I tried Reporter app but that carried the overhead of always life logging at the fuel pump which in itself started to skew my data with more representations of fuel stations rather than the random sampling that reporter tends to operate by.
 It also didn’t collect this data too well.
-My final resort was to keep the receipt and at the end of the month type it all out and clock the mileage weekly, this caused other issues, I’d forget or loose receipts, I just wasn’t organised enough to do this.
+My final resort was to keep the receipt and at the end of the month type it all out and clock the mileage weekly; this caused other issues, I’d forget or lose receipts, I just wasn’t organised enough to do this.

 … and then analysis in Tableau.